superwhiskers/lilliepad/web/view.md

+# Misc

+## Accessability

+The borders currently are too big and are cut off from view, making it hard to see what's selected for elements on the edges of overflow hidden points.

 # Loading

 When loading, `[ lilliepad ]` (refered to as the logo) should appear with the currently fetching and loading modules being presented below it.
 Ex.
 ```
   [ lilliepad ]